 **During construction, the contractor will be allowed to temporarily close sections of U.S. 321 for blasting in two separate project areas.
 Please note that daytime closures are short, with a minor detour.
 Overnight closures are the only ones that would actually close the area to through traffic in Blowing Rock.
 Long detours can easily be avoided by refraining from nighttime travel during the occasional closings in Area II.

 Area I will require some daytime closures.
 The area is from intersection of Hwy 321 Business/Main Street to Tanger Outlets.
 Regular closings in Area I MAY BE Tuesdays and Thursdays from 11 a.m. to 3 p.m.
 The detour for those closures will be on U.S. 321 Business/ Main Street through downtown Blowing Rock..

-Area II will require nighttime closures.
+Possible closures for Area II could be Mondays and Wednesdays at night from 7:00pm-5:00am and/or Tuesdays and Thursdays from 11:00am-3:00pm.
 The area is South of Blowing Rock, between Blackberry Road and the intersection of Hwy 321 Business/Main Street.
-Closings for Area II MAY BE either Monday or Wednesday nights from 7 p.m. to 5 a.m.
 The detour for Area II closures will be N.C.
 18 to Wilkesboro to U.S. 421 North to Boone to U.S. 321 to Blowing Rock.
 Blasting operations on this section will begin after Area I blasting is complete.

 **There will be restrictions against closing U.S. 321 for holidays, Appalachian State University home football games, fall foliage weekends and special events occurring in Blowing Rock.